UBC-DSCI/introduction-to-datascience-python/source/viz.md

 names with more informative labels.
 We can add a line break in the axis names so that some of the words are printed on a new line.
 This will make the axes labels on the plots more readable.
 To do this, we pass the title as a list.
 Each element of the list will be on a new line.
-\index{escape character} We should also increase the font size to further improve readability.
+We should also increase the font size to further improve readability.

 ```{code-cell} ipython3
 can_lang_plot_labels = alt.Chart(can_lang).mark_circle(color='black').encode(